 Located in the Quathiaski Cove, in the plaza with the pharmacy.

 Located across from Aroma Coffee Shop, so you can have a latte while you wait for Mitch to fix your car (you could pick one up for Mitch, too).

-BCAA certified, these guys do a real good job towing.
+BCAA certified these guys do a really good job towing.

 People’s Drug Mart

 Colleen is the friendliest pharmacist around.
 Located in Quathiaski Cove.